 9. Kaputaş Beach, Kas

 Antalya is known for its beautiful beaches, but arguably one of the best is Kaputas Beach, located between Kalkan and Kas.
 The only issue with this beach is that it’s not as easy to get to as others on the list.
-To reach Kaputaş Beach, you’ll need to drive along the coastal road, park up and then walk down 187 steps to the beach.
-However, the view along the way is nothing short of breathtaking, which kind of makes up for the effort.
+To reach Kaputaş Beach, you’ll need to drive along the coastal road, park up, and then walk down 187 steps to the beach.
+However, the views along the way are nothing short of breathtaking, making the effort worthwhile.

 You’re unlikely to run into too many crowds on this beach, but during Turkish public holidays, you may find that there are a few more visitors than otherwise.
 You could call this a semi-hidden gem!